dennisprangle/ABCDistances.jl/README.md

 * `nparameters`
 Number of parameters.
 * `nsumstats`
-Number of summary statistics
+Number of summary statistics.
 * `nsims`
-Number of simulations performed
+Number of simulations performed.
 * `nsuccesses`
-Number of successful simulations (i.e. excluding those with success=false)
+Number of successful simulations (i.e. excluding those with success=false).
 * `parameters`
-`parameters[i,j]` is the ith parameter for the jth accepted simulation
+`parameters[i,j]` is the ith parameter for the jth accepted simulation.
 * `sumstats`
-`sumstats[i,j]` is the ith summary statistic for the jth accepted simulation
+`sumstats[i,j]` is the ith summary statistic for the jth accepted simulation.
 * `distances`
-`distances[i]` is the distance for the ith accepted simulation
+`distances[i]` is the distance for the ith accepted simulation.
 * `weights`
-`weights[i]` is the weight for the ith accepted simulation
+`weights[i]` is the weight for the ith accepted simulation.
 * `abcdist`
 A variable of type `ABCDistance` defining how distance behaves.
 If the distance requires weights etc to be set based on simulations, then these details are stored in this variable.